Is Plusnet broadband any good?

 Installation and a router are included free

-Installation and activation. which normally cost £50, are free when you purchase Plusnet fibre broadband with a phone plan.
+Installation and activation are free when you purchase Plusnet fibre broadband with a phone plan.
 You also get a free broadband router (the box that gets you online).
-The box itself is free but delivery costs £5.99.
+The box itself is free but you'll be charged for delivery.

 Fibre broadband-only deals